kalbasit/kalbas.it/content/post/manage-website-with-hugo-and-nix/index.md

 separately.
 But before we delve inside the shell.nix, please remember:

 - shell.nix is expected to be a nix expression returning a derivation.
-- The nix expression is expected to be a function, functions in nix follow the following format `arg: body` when in this case the arg is expected to be a set such as `{ pkgs }: body`
+- A nix expression is a function, functions in nix follow the following format `arg: body` when in this case the arg is expected to be a set such as `{ pkgs }: body`

 So the expected barebones shell.nix should actually look like: